jerily/twebserver/readme.md

 # macOS

-There is an issue with macOS as only one thread is utilized.
-We are working to resolve the issue.
-It is still fast but not as fast as on Linux.
+As of 2024-04-28, there is still an issue pending with HTTP on macOS.
+HTTPS seems to work fine.